noir-lang/barretenberg-sys/README.md

 ## Nix

-We provide a [Nix Flake](./flake.nix) that shows you how to configure an environment if you are build your Rust code inside Nix.
+We provide a [Nix Flake](./flake.nix) that shows you how to configure an environment if you're building your Rust code inside Nix.